Bhashit/better-hibernate-with-scala/README.md

 ## About this project

-This is an POC project to show that hibernate can play well with Scala and Play, without using nulls, java-bean accessors or too much boilerplate.
+This is an POC project to show that hibernate can integrate well with Scala and Play, without using nulls, java-bean accessors or too much boilerplate.

 This project was extracted from another, under-development project.
 I did that hoping that it would be helpful to someone else like me; someone who doesn't think that ORMs are dead when you do functional programming.

 I have done a lot of research on getting the persistence layer right for my